Doxycycline for Emphysema in People Living With HIV (The DEPTH Trial)

 - Male or female age 30 years and older at screening visit.

 - HIV-1 infection, documented by any licensed rapid HIV test or HIV enzyme or chemiluminescence immunoassay (E/CIA) test kit at any time prior to the enrollment visit, and confirmed by a licensed Western blot or a second antibody test by a method other than the initial rapid HIV and/or E/CIA, or by HIV-1 antigen, plasma HIV-1 RNA viral load.

 - Current or former smoker with at least a 3 pack-year history of cigarette smoking at screening visit.

-- Evidence of emphysema on high resolution CT (HRCT) of the chest done at pre-entry visit.
-Emphysema is defined as 5 to 35% of voxels with density < -950 Hounsfield Units (HU).
+- Evidence of emphysema on high resolution CT (HRCT) of the chest done at pre-entry visit (Visit 2).
+Emphysema is defined as either:

 - HIV-1 RNA level < 200 copies/ml within 90 days prior to the Entry/Baseline visit by any US laboratory that has a Clinical Laboratory Improvement Amendments (CLIA) certification or its equivalent.